JAOSUA1/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Printing of all elements of a list_t readme
+Printing of all elements of a listint readme